Graduation 2019 – Our Recap of the Most Memorable SpeechesBy Susie Adams

 Headlines Barbershop and owner, Season Bennett stepped up.
 I hope that Smith’s gesture will continue to inspire others to step up in their own way.

 Recognize, Inspire and Challenge

 Graduation speeches recognize, inspire and challenge.
-This year’s crop was no exception.
+This year’s crop of speeches was no exception.

 You may not have a graduation speech to prepare for, but we can help you recognize, inspire and challenge your audience.
 Let us know how we can help.